RemoteTechnologiesGroup/RemoteTech/tutorials/c16network.md

 {% include toc.html %}

-This tutorial covers how to create a three-satellite network using no antenna more powerful than the [Communotron 16](../../guide/parts/#communotron-16).
+This tutorial covers how to create a four-satellite network* using no antenna more powerful than the [Communotron 16](../../guide/parts/#communotron-16).
 Players who have access to more powerful antennas can feel free to include them in their satellite design, while leaving the Communotron 16 as the backbone of the constellation.

+*While it's possible to make a 3-satellite network with a few changes to these instructions, the orbit and synchronization requirements are too strict for it to be worth the trouble.

-The requirement that the satellites be connected by Communotron 16's forces the altitude of the satellites to be between 600&nbsp;km (below which the satellites are below each others' horizons) and 840&nbsp;km (above which the satellites are out of range of each other).
-We'll go with an altitude of 776.6&nbsp;km, which has a convenient orbital period of 1.5&nbsp;hours.
+The requirement that the satellites be connected by Communotron 16's forces the altitude of the satellites to be between 250&nbsp;km (below which the satellites are below each others' horizons) and 1160&nbsp;km (above which the satellites are out of range of each other).
+The closer you are to the middle of this range, the broader your tolerances on aligning your satellites.
+We'll go with an altitude of 776.6&nbsp;km, which in addition to being far from either end of the altitude range has a convenient orbital period of 1.5&nbsp;hours.

 <!-- The tutorial gives two methods for creating an omni network.
 [Separate launches](#method-1-separate-launches) have an easier rocket design and less specific orbit requirements, but are more tedious.
 A [single launch](#method-2-single-launcher) is faster, but requires skill in both rocket design and orbital maneuvers.-->